Above Ground Above Ground — Can Pool Liners Be Recycled? Complete Step-by-Step Guide

 1. Check the original packaging or manufacturer documentation to confirm the liner is vinyl/PVC

-2. Look for recycling symbols on the liner itself - typically marked with recycling code #3
+2. Look for recycling symbols on the liner itself - may be marked with recycling code #3 (PVC) though not all vinyl liners carry this marking

 3. Measure the liner dimensions to provide accurate information to recycling programs